SteinarVrenne/school_imt3501/Task 1/source/pages/04c_Detailed_Security.rst

 | **Requirement categories:** Integrity, identification & authentication.
 | **Security Mechanism:** Prevention.
 | **Related assets:** Authenticative data
-| **Requirement:** Two-factor authentication is required for all users that has
+| **Requirement:** Two-factor authentication is required for all users that have
-  a higher level of privileges than patients in order to prevent unwanted access to sensitive patient information.
+  higher level of privilege than patients in order to prevent unwanted access to sensitive patient information.